 Best time: November – January

-13. The Long Range Traverse, Canada
+13. The Long Range Traverse, Canada, Best treks in the world

 The Long Range Traverse is a 35-kilometer trek in the remote backcountry of Gros Morne National Park.
 It is one of the best treks in Canada.